Alfred E. Clarke Mansion: History

 The mansion was purchased by the California Medical College as a teaching hospital.
 The building subsequently became the Maclean Hospital and Sanitarium, headed by Donald Maclean, which taught eclectic medicine; in 1900 Law Keem earned a medical degree there, the first medical degree awarded to a Chinese person in San Francisco.
 The building was used for two more hospitals, including the California General Hospital in 1904.
-In August 1903, heiress Edith Irene Wolfskill, the daughter of John Wolfskill, had been a patient of California General Hospital and she escaped out a window before they could perform a lobotomy.
+In August 1903, heiress Edith Irene Wolfskill, the daughter of John Wolfskill, had been a patient of California General Hospital and she escaped out a window before they could perform an operation on her (possibly a hysterectomy).
 The building may have been again used as a hospital during World War I.

 Unlike many other Victorian mansions in San Francisco, it survived the 1906 earthquake and the subsequent fires.
 In 1909 it became the Victor Apartments, the first apartment building in the neighborhood, with 14 units.
 In World War II it was leased for employee housing by Standard Oil.

 The Alfred E. Clarke mansion was designated San Francisco city landmark number 80 on December 7, 1975.